 With this in mind, it’s essential to start all of your show notes with a concise summary, strong hook, or call-to-action intended to grab your listener without them having to investigate further (trust us, they won’t – attention is at a premium!).

-Great news – all these elements can be created and saved using Captivate’s snippets tool, for quick insertion into any future (or past!) episode you like!
+Great news – all these elements can be created and saved using Captivate’s Dynamic Show Notes Builder tool, for quick insertion into any future (or past!) episode you like!

 5 time-saving ways to create and maximise podcast show notes